FrankLef/cookiecutter-dsci/README.md

     │       ├── visualize.py      <- Create visualizations.
     │       ├── features.py       <- Turn raw data into features for modeling.
     │       └── train.py          <- Train and evaluate models.
-    └── tests                     <- All test and fixtures files used by `pytest`.
+    └── tests                     <- All test and fixtures files used in testing.
         ├── __init__.py
         ├── fixtures              <- Where to put example inputs and outputs.
         │   ├── input.json        <- Test input data.